 The dental health blog is exploring the latest news and issues of the heart of dentistry and oral health, includes opinion, comments, facts, tips and information.

 The Foundation evaluates consumer oral health care products to ensure that manufacturers' product claims are clinically proven and not exaggerated.
 Currently there are over 150 approved products on sale in 80 countries around the world.

 Our Dental Helpline, staffed by fully trained oral health experts and dental nurses, gives free and impartial dental advice.
 We can help you on subjects such as current UK legislation and regulations, NHS and private dental charges.

-Denture wearers are the most common group to be affected along with people who have difficulties keeping their mouths clean.
-Diabetics and anyone who takes steroids either through inhalers or by mouth may also have problems.
-Some antibiotics are responsible for causing thrush and many people find that taking certain antibiotics encourages a recurrence of infection, especially if taken over a long period of time.
+Denture wearers are most likely to be affected, along with people who have problems keeping their mouth clean.
+Diabetics and anyone who takes steroids, either through inhalers or by mouth, may also have problems.
+Some antibiotics are responsible for causing thrush.
+Many people find that taking certain antibiotics encourages the infection to come back, especially if taken over a long period of time.

-When the denture is taken out, your dentist may be able to see a very red area under the denture.
+When the denture is taken out, your dental team may be able to see a very red area under the denture.
 There may also be red sore areas at the corner of the lips.

 If untreated, the condition can cause soreness in the mouth and may lead to poorly fitting dentures in the future.

-The dentist may want to check out your mouth after treatment to check that everything has cleared up.
-If this is not the case, they may recommend further treatment.
-In some cases you may need to treat the mouth for a long time.
+The dental team may want to check your mouth after treatment to make sure that everything has cleared up.
+If it hasn't, they may recommend extra treatment.
+In some cases you may need to treat your mouth for a long time.